- New research purposes that insomnia may be one of the drivers of suicidal thoughts in individuals with depression.

 About the Research

 The study about insomnia and suicidal thoughts comes from the University of Wisconsin and Duke University.
 Furthermore, this is the first study that considers if targeting insomnia in depressive individuals decreases suicidal thoughts and actions.
 Even though the hypothesis is becoming well known in psychiatric research there are no clinical trials of this type that could prove it.
-Findings from this study are available through the Journal of American Psychiatry.
+Findings from this study are available in the Journal of American Psychiatry.

 If you want to understand the current research behind insomnia and suicide, we recommend you look at this article.